ShawnMurd/ShawnMurd.github.io/README.md

 ~Add downloads for Python code that performs the same tasks

 ~Allow users to copy radiosonde data and have website plot a Skew-T

+~Add density as an output on the thermodynamic page